CSCfi/Kielipankki-utilities/docs/howto_metadata_record.md

 ## Contact person
 The contact person for the resource data.
-It is possible to add an already existing person, but check the details for correct contact information and affiliation !!
+It is possible to add an already existing person, but check the details for correct contact information and affiliation!

 ## Metadata info
-The person who created the metadata record
+The person who created the metadata record.
+It is possible to add an already existing person, but check the details for correct contact information and affiliation!

 When changing an existing metadata article, add your name as a 'metadata creator', if it is not already there.
 Add a short explanation of your change in the field 'revision'.
 The 'metadata last date updated' field will automatically be updated by the software.